A History of Broadway Guitars

 Broadway BW1 & BW2

-The story begins in late '50s Britain, when Broadway became the brand name, belonging to and marketed by UK importers, Rose-Morris.
-The name was applied to musical instruments from various sources, during the 1950s, right through to the early 1960s.
-It was used on electric guitars and related equipment, which came from the UK itself and on those imported from Germany and more especially, from Japan.
+The story begins in late '50s Britain, when Broadway became the brand name, belonging to and marketed by UK importers and distributors, Rose-Morris.
+The brand name was applied to many musical instruments and from various sources, during the 1950s right through to the early 1960s.
+It was used on electric guitars and related equipment, drum kits, keyboards and amplifiers, which either came from the UK itself.or on instruments imported from Germany and more especially, from Japan.

-In an early instrument catalogue, from UK distributor Stanley Lewis and dated around 1960, there are two rather primitive UK made, solid electric guitars; the Broadway BW1 and BW2, both of which being rather similar in style to the early Dallas Tuxedo models.
-This Dallas guitar began manufacture in 1957 and was marketed by Dallas Arbiter of London.
-From the late 1950s, the Dallas Tuxedo was the first British made, solid body electric guitar to commercially hit the market.
-In it's wake came the Broadway BWI, which had one pickup and the BW2, which had two pickups, controlled by a volume and tone knob for each pickup.
+In an early instrument catalogue, from UK distributor Stanley Lewis and dated around 1960, there are two rather primitive UK made, solid electric guitars; the Broadway BW1 and BW2, both of which being rather similar in style to the earlier Dallas Tuxedo model.
+The Dallas Tuxedo guitar began prototype manufacture in 1957 and was marketed by Dallas Arbiter of London.
+From its introduction to the UK on 25th April 1959, the Dallas Tuxedo became the third British made, solid body electric guitar to commercially hit the market, following in the wake of the Supersound ('Ike Isaacs Short-Scale' model, was introduced in December 1958) and the Burns-Weill Fenton (early 1959).
+Closely behind came the single pickup Broadway BWI and the sister two pickup BW2, (referred to as the Broadway Solid Model No.1 & No 2 in the Bell Music guitar catalogue of 1960).